There are times when the planets align and miraculous things happen. For me, that was last weekend.

 The roar of the rushing water was suddenly matched by the sound from my rumbling stomach.
 “Are you ready for brunch?”
 I asked Johanna.

 “Definitely!”
 We left the falls and made our way to Finn’s, an elegant oasis located in a strip mall.
-The dining room is cozy, complete with a fireplace – a nice addition in cold weather, but it there wasn’t a fire going on this nice spring day.
+The dining room is cozy, complete with a fireplace – a nice addition in cold weather, but it there wasn’t a fire going on this nice summer day.

 “The Avocado Toast sounds amazing,” said Johanna, looking at the brunch menu.